Update: Check out this article on The IP Marketing Blog for more information about this Web site effort.

 As you look critically at your Web site, ask yourself: What is currently the office’s main goal?
 For a lot of TTOs, the answer is, “Marketing technologies and getting licensing deals.”
 For others, there is a need to establish or enhance their credibility and become known as a key source for innovation, so their answer is, “Building our brand.”
 Still others have a more community-building focus, where the goal is, “Build relationships with our innovators and stakeholders.”
 Whatever your goal (or goals), design your Web site accordingly.

-If you are thinking about revamping your Web site, check out our white paper on How To Build An Effective Technology Transfer Web Site or other insights about your online presence.
+If you are thinking about revamping your Web site, check out our insights about your online presence.
 Looking ahead, I will be hosting a session on this topic at the 2012 AUTM® Annual Meeting.

 Strategizing Web sites and redesigning them for TTOs is something that Fuentek places a lot of importance on.
 We feel that a successful site, using key best practices unique to our industry, can significantly improve a TTO’s licensing and partnering prospects.
-Check out the marketing communications section of our Web site, or contact us to discuss how Fuentek can add value to your Web site.
+Contact us to discuss how Fuentek can add value to your Web site.

 Do you have a recently updated Web site?
 Add a comment below so we can all check it out.